 From Regulation to Practice Panel: Integrating Physician Associates into the NZ Health System

-• Implementation and regulation, exploring how new regulations will shape the physician associate role in New Zealand.
+• Exploring how new regulations will shape the physician associate role in New Zealand and the impact on primary and secondary care settings

-• Understanding scope, supervision and training including responsibilities, oversight responsibilities and professional development pathways
+• Understanding the scope of the physician associate role and supervision requirements including oversight responsibilities and professional development pathways

 • Ensuring safe practice and learning from experiences in the United Kingdom and United States of America